This article contains affiliate links that help to keep the site sustainable.

 Investing In Multiple Goals With StashAway’s Core and Higher Risk Portfolios

-StashAway’s goal-based portfolios are its main investing portfolio that enables us to gain global investment exposure via U.S. Dollar-denominated ETFs.
+StashAway’s goal-based portfolios give us access to high-quality and globally diversified investment portfolios via U.S. Dollar-denominated ETFs.

 StashAway uses its proprietary Economic Regime-based Asset Allocation (ERAA) framework to build its investment portfolios.
 According to the company website, this maximises net investment return at each risk level.

-Interestingly, StashAway is able to estimate our goal if we are not sure where to start.
-For example, I wanted to estimate how much I would need to invest each month to send my child to school in about two decades.
+StashAway can help to estimate our goal if we are not sure where to start.
+For example, I wanted to estimate how much I would need to invest each month to send my child to university in about 19 years.
 StashAway estimates that I would need close to $117,000.
 To grow my portfolio into this figure in time, StashAway estimates that I would need to start investing about $200 to $250 a month today – which sounds rather doable.

-We are able to set a recurring investment sum and keep it on autopilot.
-We can also keep track of our progress whenever we want by simply logging into our account.
-Perhaps the best part about investing in a robo advisor platform is that we can simply ramp up or turn off our investments as and when we want, or even sell it, without being hit with any form of penalty.
+We are able to set up a recurring investment amount and keep it on autopilot.
+We can also keep track of our progress whenever we want by logging into our StashAway account.
+Perhaps the best part about investing via robo advisor platform is that we can simply ramp up or stop our investments as and when we want, or even sell them, without being hit with any form of penalties.

 Investing In StashAway Income Portfolio

 As its name suggests, the StashAway Income Portfolio is invested in ETFs that are able to pay out an income (i.e. dividends, distributions, coupons, etc).
-The StashAway Income Portfolio is comprised of six SGX-listed ETFs that are exposed to a mix of:
+The StashAway Income Portfolio comprises six SGX-listed ETFs that are exposed to a mix of: